Dawn Lake

 Dawn Alice Lake (20 January 1927 – 1 January 2006) was an Australian television comedian, singer, entertainer, and actor whose career spanned more than 50 years.
 She was particularly associated in show business with her husband Bobby Limb.

 Entertainer Bert Newton described her as "our greatest comedienne – Australia's Lucille Ball".
-She was particularly associated in show business with her husband Bobby Limb.

-Life
+Early life

-Dawn Lake was born to a Balmain working-class family, the youngest of four children.
+Dawn Alice Lake was born to a Balmain working-class family, the youngest of four children.
 She married entertainer Bobby Limb in 1953 and they had one daughter, Debbie, born in 1955.

-She was married to Limb for 46 years, though the marriage had its ups and downs, including a separation for a year in 1973.
+She was married to Limb for 46 years, although the marriage had its ups and downs, including a separation for a year in 1973.
 She lost her brother, David, to suicide in 1965.
 Bobby Limb died in 1999, after which she withdrew from performing life.